Student self-assessment occurs when learners assess their own performance. With practice, they learn to:

 Use self-assessment to develop the learning skills students will need for professional competence, and to make them aware of and more responsible for their own learning processes.

 Sometimes teachers use self-assessment and peer assessment together.
-For example, they might require students to use a rubric to provide critique on the work of their peers, and then to apply the same criteria to their own work.
+For example, they might require students to use a rubric to critique the work of their peers, and then to apply the same criteria to their own work.
 Nulty (n.d.) argues that students must first learn to peer assess if they are to self-assess effectively.

 When to use